Angel Number 14

 The reverse pattern 41 would read differently because order comes first and initiative follows it.
 In 14, initiative arrives before discipline.

-The route therefore belongs to moments when excitement has to be trained, not moments when a rigid system is only just beginning to move.
+The guide therefore belongs to moments when excitement has to be trained, not moments when a rigid system is only just beginning to move.

 13Threshold after disruptionRebuilds a frame after tension becomes loud